supervisely-ecosystem/template-serve-nn-detection/README.md

 <img src="" style="width:100%;"/>

+`video placeholder`

 # How To Run:

 **Step 1.** Add [Template Serve NN Detection](https://ecosystem.supervise.ly/apps/supervisely-ecosystem%252Ftemplate-serve-nn-detection) to your team from Ecosystem

 <img src="" style="width:100%;"/>

 **Step 2.** Run the application from the context menu of `.pth` file.
-If you are running application from file with different than `.pth` extension, app will use default model with random predictions.
+If you are running application from file with different than `.pth` extension, app will use demo model

 <img src="" style="width:100%;"/>